youngzliu/beepBoop/README.md

 * _Clone this Repository._
 * _Open index.html in your browser of choice._

+## Known Bugs

+_If the submit button is pushed again before the text finishes animating, unintelligible output will begin to appear (but eventually when it finishes animating the correct output appears back again)._

 ## Support and contact details

 _For support find me at Epicodus._